barbatus/typescript/README.md

 ## Typings

-Install Meteor typings by `npm i @types/meteor`, and you are all set set to go.
+Install Meteor typings by `npm i @types/meteor` and you are ready to go.

 ### Custom Typings